0409 661 342 contact@cooeetours.com.au Brisbane HQ

 One of the coast's most dramatic demonstrations of erosion's relentless power.
 Originally a double-span natural bridge connected to the mainland, the inner arch collapsed suddenly on 15 January 1990 — famously stranding two tourists on the outer section, who had to be rescued by helicopter.
 The remaining offshore arch is a striking reminder that this coastline is in constant geological flux.
 The lookout offers sweeping views along the Shipwreck Coast and is one of the less-crowded stops compared to the Twelve Apostles, making it ideal for contemplative viewing.

-Apollo Bay seaside town with crescent beach and green hills along the Great Ocean Road
+Apollo Bay seaside town with crescent beach and green Otway Ranges along the Great Ocean Road

 The charming seaside towns strung along the Great Ocean Road are destinations in their own right.
-Apollo Bay, nestled between rainforest-clad hills and a crescent beach, is the perfect lunch stop — try the legendary fish and chips from the Apollo Bay Fishermen's Co-Op using the day's freshest catch.
-Lorne offers boutique shopping, excellent restaurants, and the famous Erskine Falls nearby.
-Torquay is Australia's surf capital, home to the Australian National Surfing Museum and gateway to Bells Beach — venue of the iconic Rip Curl Pro competition since 1961.
+Apollo Bay, nestled between rainforest-clad hills and a crescent beach, is the perfect lunch stop — try the legendary fish and chips from the Apollo Bay Fishermen's Co-Op.
+Lorne offers boutique shopping and the famous Erskine Falls.
+Torquay is Australia's surf capital, gateway to Bells Beach — venue of the iconic Rip Curl Pro every Easter since 1961.
+Cape Otway Lightstation, the oldest surviving mainland lighthouse in Australia, sits 90 metres above sea level at the meeting point of Bass Strait and the Southern Ocean.

 The World's Largest War Memorial